Social grooming

-Social grooming is a behavior in which social animals, including humans, clean or maintain one another's body or appearance.
+Social grooming is a behavior in which social animals, including humans, clean or maintain one another's bodies or appearances.
 A related term, allogrooming, indicates social grooming between members of the same species.
-Grooming is a major social activity, and a means by which animals who live in close proximity may bond and reinforce social structures, family links, and build companionships.
-Social grooming is also used as a means of conflict resolution, maternal behavior and reconciliation in some species.
+Grooming is a major social activity and a means by which animals who live in close proximity may bond, reinforce social structures and family links, and build companionship.
+Social grooming is also used as a means of conflict resolution, maternal behavior, and reconciliation in some species.
 Mutual grooming typically describes the act of grooming between two individuals, often as a part of social grooming, pair bonding, or a precoital activity.

 Evolutionary advantages

 There are a variety of proposed mechanisms by which social grooming behavior has been hypothesized to increase fitness.
-These evolutionary advantages may come in the form of health benefits including reduced disease transmission and reduced stress levels, maintaining social structure, and direct improvement of fitness as a measure of survival.
+These evolutionary advantages may come in the form of health benefits including reduction in disease transmission and stress levels, maintenance of social structures, and direct improvement of fitness as a measure of survival.